LUCKYLI1997/GraphAgg-MT/README.md

 None of those tests needs parameters to launch.
 They will search for necessary parameters for initialization from testGraph.txt instead.

+For algo_CubeAggTest, testGraphVertex.txt and testGraphEdge.txt are needed when executing.
+You can find them in the "test" direction.

 ### srv_UtilxxxTest

 Since this srv library is written by using system V, one can only compile this library and run tests related to this library on UNIX-like system.